namelessceiling/tictactoe/README.md

 The first player is "X" and the second player is "O"

 The player starts the game by typing either (space needed):

-1.If the player wants to play with someone else type "start user user"" 2.If the player wants to play with an AI that randomly makes moves, type "start user AI" or "start AI user" 3.If the person wants to see two AI play against each other, type "start AI AI"
+1.If the player wants to play with someone else type "start user user"

+2.If the player wants to play with an AI that randomly makes moves, type "start user AI" or "start AI user"

+3.If the person wants to see two AI play against each other, type "start AI AI"

-To enter which tile to set your symbol at, type the numbers 1-3 with a space ex.
+To enter which tile to set your symbol at, type the numbers 1-3 with a space

+ex.
 "1 1"

 This variation follows as for inputting commands:

 [1,3][2,3][3,3]

 [1,2][2,2][3,2]

 [1,1][2,1][3,1]

 To end the game after one finishes, type "exit"